Adam Worth: Exploits in Europe

 Bullard and Worth went first to Liverpool.
 Bullard took the identity of "Charles H. Wells", a Texas oilman.
-Worth was financier "Henry Judson Raymond" – a name that he "borrowed" from the late founder editor of The New York Times, and which he would use for years afterwards.
-They began to compete for the favors of a barmaid named Kitty Flynn, who eventually learned their true identities.
+Worth was financier "Henry Judson Raymond", a name that he "borrowed" from the late founder editor of The New York Times, and which he used for years afterwards.
+They began to compete for the favours of a barmaid named Kitty Flynn, who eventually learned their true identities.
 She became Bullard's wife, but did not disfavor Worth.
 In October 1870, Kitty gave birth to a daughter, Lucy Adeleine, and seven years later had another daughter named Katherine Louise.
-The paternity of these two girls is left up to debate.
+The paternity of these two girls is uncertain.
 It is possible that Kitty herself did not know, but Bullard and Worth claimed each child all the same.
 William Pinkerton (son of Allan Pinkerton and a detective with Pinkerton) believed Worth fathered both of Kitty's daughters.

 When the Bullards went on their honeymoon, Worth began to rob local pawnshops.
 He shared the loot with Bullard and Flynn when they came back, and together, the three moved to Paris in 1871.

 In Paris, the police force was still in disarray after the events of the Paris Commune.
 Worth and his associates founded an "American Bar", a restaurant and bar on the ground floor, and a gambling den on the upper floor.
 Because gambling was illegal, the gambling tables were built so that they could be folded inside the walls and the floor.
 A buzzer would be sounded from downstairs to alert the customers before any police raid.
 Worth formed a new gang of associates, including some of his old comrades from New York.

-When William Pinkerton (by then president of the Pinkerton Detective Agency) visited the place in 1873, Worth recognized him.
+When William Pinkerton visited the place in 1873, Worth recognised him.
 Later the Paris police raided the place numerous times, and Worth and the Bullards decided to abandon the restaurant.
 Worth used his place for the last time to defraud a diamond dealer, and the three moved to London.